 The City has allocated its CDBG and HOME funds to primarily benefit low-to-moderate income individuals and households.
 Homeowner Rehabilitation and Homebuyer Assistance will serve residents low-to-moderate income residents.
 Public Facilities and Improvements, Demolition and Clearance, will serve to low-to-moderate income neighborhoods suffering from slum or blight.
 Eligible organizations serving low-to-moderate income households/individuals will be assisted with Public Services grants.
-New housing will be developed by the designated CHDO that will benefit low-to-moderate income families.
-Eligible organizations serving low-to-moderate by COVID-19 will be provided grants.
-Lastly, broadband services will be installed in 3 identified low-to-moderate income neighborhoods.
+New housing will be developed by the designated CHDO and from the Choice Neighborhoods grant, if granted, that will benefit low-to-moderate income families.
+Broadband services will be installed in 3 identified low-to-moderate income neighborhoods.
+Lastly, the City will seek to identify affordable housing opportunities for rental and homeownership throughout the city.